remstef/lttc/README.md

 * ndx_position.txt
 * parameters.pkl

-BERT it's tokenization

-You can download a trained model of the SMSSpamCollection at http://ltdata1.informatik.uni-hamburg.de/lttc/lttc-models.tar.gz as an example for testing (it's too large for an attachment to this email).
+You can download a trained model of the [SMSSpamCollection](http://ltdata1.informatik.uni-hamburg.de/lttc/lttc-models.tar.gz) as an example for testing (it's too large for an attachment to this email).
 Just unpack the file in the lttc folder.
 You can then start a TCP server, serving the model with:

 `python lttc.py --serve --model=savedmodels/SMSSpamCollection_default`